-Nathaniel Tkacz (Associate Professor)
+Nathaniel Tkacz (Reader)

 My work investigates the political, economic and organisational dimensions of technology, with a specific focus on networked and digital forms.
 This has led me to analyse notions of political openness in web-based communities, the practice of ‘mass collaboration’, experimental economic platforms, software forking, trolling, and emerging forms of governance in network cultures, among other things.
 My current work is on 1) the rise of ‘dashboard interfaces’ and 2) the relationship between media and economy.